Castaway (film)

+Premise

+Lucy Irvine answers an advertisement to live with a man for one year on a deserted tropical island.
+They meet at dinner and have sex.
+They move to the island.

-Real life inspiration
+Real-life inspiration

 In 1981, Lucy Irvine responded to an advertisement placed by writer Gerald Kingsland, and they became self-imposed castaways for a year on the isolated and uninhabited island of Tuin, in the Torres Strait between New Guinea and Australia.
-Chosen by Kingsland from over 50 applicants, Irvine agreed to marry him to satisfy immigration restrictions before they travelled to Tuin.
+Chosen by Kingsland from over 50 applicants, Irvine reluctantly agreed to marry him to satisfy immigration restrictions before they travelled to Tuin.
 She was 25 years old, and he was 49.
 After a year, they returned home, and in 1983, she published her account of the experience in Castaway, which was later used as the basis for the film.

+Development

+The book sold more than half a million copies.
+In December 1984 it was announced United British Artists, headed by Richard Johnson, had bought the rights to the book and Nicolas Roeg would direct.

+Irvine said, "My big dread was that the book would be taken up by a huge American company and be turned into a blockbuster sex and violence movie – a sort of punchier version of The Blue Lagoon.
+It was a big relief when United British Artists expressed interest and came up with Nic as director.
+I knew how clever he was filmically."

 When Irvine met director Nicolas Roeg, he felt her story was perfect material for telling a relationship between an older man and a younger woman.
 It never was intended to be exactly like her experience, as Roeg felt Irvine would be too personally involved then.
 Irvine was positive about the film, stating she was pleased with Donohoe, Reed and Roeg.

-Cast
+The screenplay was written by Alan Scott, who had written Don't Look Now for Roeg.

+Oliver Reed was cast as the male lead.
+In September 1985 it was announced Amanda Donohue would play Lucy Irvine.
+Filming was to have started that year on the Cook Islands, financed by Virgin Films.
+However Virgin's partners, a business consortium, pulled out of the movie, so Virgin pulled out as well.
+"These things happen," said Reed.
+"I"m happy just so long as things work out in the end."

+Production

+It was decided to shoot the film in the Seychelles, which was easier to reach from London than Tuin.

+Thorn EMI stepped in to finance.
+Then four weeks into filming Thorn EMI sold their film division to Cannon.

 In 2011, Donohoe recalled her experience working with Reed, stating: 'Well, naked on a desert island with Oliver Reed – it was a tabloid fantasy, wasn't it?
 He was an alcoholic and his behaviour was erratic, but he was always a courteous and good actor.
 His personal life wasn't working but he never crossed any lines professionally.'